 As shown in the conceptual diagram of Figure 1, the contract characteristics are affected by the type of service being acquired, while the management practices being used are influenced by the services being acquired, the contract characteristics, and, more importantly, the capacity available to perform the acquisition work.
 The success of services contracts, in turn, is affected by the previously mentioned four drivers.
-Underlying Figure 1 is the fundamental question motivating our in-depth research: what drives the success of services contracts?
+Underlying Figure 1 is the fundamental guestion motivating our in-depth research: What drives the success of services contracts?
 This fundamental question is, of course, critically important, and yet it is also not one that can be answered easily or quickly.
 We believe that, generally, in the case of questions related to complex systems, it is preferable to break down the overall system in smaller parts, gain an understanding of the functioning of each part, and then put all the pieces together to better understand the overall system and answer the fundamental question.

-The objectives of this research project are to (1) understand how the success of services contracts is being defined by different stakeholders, (2) identify how the success of services contracts is currently being measured, and (3) develop specific recommendations on how the success of services contracts should be measured.
+That is what we plan to do in this research by addressing three research questions: (1) understand how the success of services contracts is being defined by different stakeholders, (2) identify how the success of services contracts is currently being measured, and (3) develop specific recommendations on how the success of services contracts should be measured.
 We address our research methodology in the next section.

-III.
 Research Methodology